bcgov/entity/docs/Way of Working/SoS_ScrumofScrums.md

 ---
 Mar 10
 ---
-- Stakeholder Feedback loop process - Trish to bring up
+- Stakeholder Feedback loop process - Trish to bring up.
 - Change Management activites for "what they are"
 - UAT and time for UAT - Test Environment availability for Business Owners
 - Process to move to TEST: Inform Trish (for UAT) and see WoW in GitHub - discuss how it works